Germoe/hit-predictor/project_report.md

 # 7. Conclusion

-#### Further Experiments
+This project has dug into the History of the Hot 100.
+We've explored the most successful songs on the charts and songs that showed extremes in their audio features.

+It also has uncovered changes in the Formula and how it has impacted songs on the Hot 100.
+It has cast some serious doubt on whether the Hot 100 is as reliable an indicator for popularity as its common usage in scientific research would imply.

+With the exploration of audio features we've discovered that common trends such as the rise in Disco and EDM or format changes to longer songs are also reflected in the features.
+This confirmed our assumption that we might be able to successfully describe the content (at least partially) using these audio descriptors.

+Beyond that we were also able to show that these descriptors have significant correlations with a song's chance to make it onto the Hot 100 and reaching quite respectable results with ~60% Precision and ~80% Recall.

+Time will show whether our model can continue to perform at these levels.
+We'll try to live up to Nate Silver's mantra of being 'less and less and less wrong' by iterating repeatedly over our model to make incremental improvements.

+#### What comes next?

-As we've seen the Hot 100 might not be the ideal candidate to gauge popularity.
+- As we've seen the Hot 100 might not be the ideal candidate to gauge popularity.
 It's formula is prone to change and changes in the formula tend to drastically impact the ability for songs to get onto the Hot 100 and stay on the Hot 100.
 A tool to gauge popularity more uniformly might be simply using sales and streaming data.
 Especially when we're attempting to solve a business problem this might make the most sense.
 The challenge here is that this is often proprietary data and not easy to access.
+For some initial exploration of this approach data gathered by [kworb.net](https://kworb.net/cc/) might be a viable option.
+- The approach to only use content-based features has clear limits as it is ignoring the reality that Marketing, Fan-base and Brand-Presence does play a vital role in the entertainment and music industry.
+Adding meta data on the songs and possible artist data to the predictions would allow to paint a more accurate picture.
+- Another interesting approach to improve predictability is the use of a Network approach.
+Using social media posts, blog mentions, press clippings etc. might allow us to gauge the popularity of an artist before it makes it onto the Hot 100.
+One issue with this approach might be that this data won't actually be available until a song is already released.

 # 8. Resources